 To make things a little easier, I’ve outlined the six must-have layers you need to include in your data platform and the order in which many of the best teams choose to implement them.
 I’ve also updated this post to include additional layers frequently found within a modern data platform such as data governance, access management, and machine learning.

-The six must-have layers of a modern data platform
+The five must-have layers of a modern data platform

 Second to “how do I build my data platform?”, the most frequent data platform question I get from customers is “where do I start?”

 The “right” data stack will look vastly different for a 5,000-person e-commerce company than it will for a 200-person startup in the FinTech space, but there are a few core layers that all data platforms must have in one shape or another.

-Keep in mind: just as you can’t build a house without a foundation, frame, and roof, at the end of the day, you can’t build a true data platform without each of these 6 layers.
+Keep in mind: just as you can’t build a house without a foundation, frame, and roof, at the end of the day, you can’t build a truly scalable data platform without these five layers.
 Below, we share what the “basic” data platform looks like and list some hot tools in each space (you’re likely using several of them):

 Data Storage and Processing

 The first layer?
 Data storage and processing layer – as you are need a place to store your data and process it before it is later transformed and sent off for analysis.
 It becomes especially important to have a data storage and processing layer when you start to deal with large amounts of data and are holding that data for a long period of time and need it to be readily available for analysis.

 With companies moving their data platforms to the cloud, the emergence of cloud-native solutions (data warehouse vs data lake or even a data lakehouse) have taken over the market, offering more accessible and affordable options for storing data relative to many on-premises solutions.

 Whether you choose to go with a data warehouse, data lake or some combination of both is entirely up to the needs of your business.